EGeorge2021r/Challenge2_Repo/loan_qualifier_app/README.md

 Code blocks:
 import questionary

+    # this is where the file is saved, using questionary, the user is asked to enter the path
 ans_path = questionary.path("What file path do you want to save qualifying loans?").ask()
-    # user to write in the file path

 ans_savefile = questionary.confirm("Do you want to save this file?").ask()
     if ans_savefile == True:
         save_csv(qualifying_loans)
+      # if the answer by the user is yes, then the user will be promped to enter the file path to save the result.

 ---
 ## Contributors
 I wish to acknowledge the following contributors to the success of this project: